nxy7/mediujemy/content/wpis.md

 ---
-title: My first Blog Post
+title: Some Blog Post
 description: Learning how to use @nuxt/content to create a blog
 imageSrc: "https://img.freepik.com/free-vector/gradient-mountain-landscape_23-2149162009.jpg?w=2000"
 ---

 # Post section

-post content
+Test post content